 Don’t stop at the end of the event

 Team building goes on all year.
-Think about how you can carry your activities forward throughout the year and sketch those into your calendar now.
+While the first 30 days can be a crucial time for retention of new staff (see more of our thoughts on that here), think about how you can carry your activities forward throughout the year and sketch those into your calendar now.
 Did you have a paper plane contest?
 Think about ideas like putting paper planes with notes of appreciation on their wings in staff mailboxes throughout the year, sending a monthly email with instructions on how to make a different paper plane each month, or recognizing a Pilot of the Quarter for staff who are demonstrating the traits you want to encourage (innovation, perseverance, etc.).
 Your team will know that the activities you chose for them were meaningful and, most importantly, weren’t a waste of their time.

 Investing time in your team now will pay dividends for the rest of the school year, so get out there and team build like the super administrator you are!